-In accordance with Section 151 of the Measure the Panel requires that:
+In accordance with Section 151 of the Wales (Local Government) Measure 2011 the Panel requires that:

 - Relevant authorities must publish a Statement of Payments made to its members for each financial year.
 This information must be published in a form and location that is easily accessible to members of the public no later than 30 September following the end of the previous financial year and in the same timescale also provided to the Panel.
 The following information must be provided: - a.
-The amount of basic salary, senior salary, civic salary and co-opted member fee paid to each named member/co-opted member of the relevant authority, including where the member had chosen to forego all or part of the salary, or fee for the municipal year in question.
+The amount of basic salary, senior salary, civic salary and co-opted member fee paid to each named member or co-opted member of the relevant authority, including where the member had chosen to forego all or part of the salary, or fee for the municipal year in question.
 Where a senior salary has been paid, the title of the senior office held is to be provided. - b.
-The payments made by community and town councils to named members as: - Payments in respect of telephone usage, information technology, consumables etc. - Responsibility payments - Allowances made to a mayor/chair and deputy mayor/deputy chair - Compensation for Financial Loss - Costs incurred in respect of travel and subsistence - Reimbursement of the costs of care (see paragraph f below) - c.
-All travel and subsistence expenses, reimbursement of the costs of care (see paragraph f below) and other payments received by each named member and co-opted member of the relevant authority, with each category identified separately. - d.
+The payments made by community and town councils to named members as: - Payments in respect of telephone usage, information technology, consumables etc. - Responsibility payments - Allowances made to a mayor or chair and deputy mayor or deputy chair - Compensation for Financial Loss - Costs incurred in respect of travel and subsistence - c.
+All travel and subsistence expenses and other payments received by each named member and co-opted member of the relevant authority, with each category identified separately. - d.
 The amount of any further payments received by any named member nominated to, or appointed by, another relevant authority or other public body as defined by Section 67 of the Local Government (Democracy) (Wales) Act 2013, namely: - a local health board - a police and crime Panel - a relevant authority - a body designated as a public body in an order made by the Welsh Ministers. - e.
-Names of members who did not receive basic or senior salary because they were suspended for all or part of the annual period to which the Schedule applies.

-f.
-In respect of the publication of the reimbursement of the costs of care, the Panel has decided that relevant authorities should only publish the total amount reimbursed during the year.
+Names of members who did not receive basic or senior salary because they were suspended for all or part of the annual period to which the Schedule applies. - f.
+In respect of the publication of the contribution towards costs of care and personal assistance, relevant authorities are only required to publish the total amount reimbursed during the year.
 It is a matter for each authority to determine its response to any Freedom of Information requests it receives.
 However, it is not intended that details of individual claims should be disclosed.